 The Gypsy Moth Detection Survey Plan for Arkansas has been developed through the joint efforts of the Arkansas State Plant Board, the U.S. Forest Service and the USDA APHIS Plant Protection and Quarantine.
 The plan follows the guidelines of the National Gypsy Moth Survey Plan.

-Arkansas’ plan has three distinct parts.
+Arkansas’s plan three distinct parts:

 - 1st part is detection traps which are deployed all over Arkansas by our cooperating agencies, the Plant Board, and USDA APHIS PPQ.

 - 2nd part is delimiting trapping in high risk areas (those areas where there were catches the previous year).